ibraheemdev/ibraheemca/content/writings/go-in-twenty.md

 // => 6
 ```

-Channels can be created with a limit, once too many values are sent to the channel, the channel will block:
+Channels can be created with a limit.
+If too many values are sent to the channel, the channel will block:
 ```go
 limit := 1
 ch := make(chan int, limit)